Soil testing

 What is it?

-A soil investigation is sometimes necessary if you have construction or renovation plans.
-Soil investigations are also increasingly requested when buying or selling a home, commercial property, or a piece of land.
-A soil investigation reflects the quality of the soil at that moment.
+A soil survey is sometimes necessary if you have plans to build or renovate.
+Soil surveys are also increasingly requested when buying or selling a home, commercial property, or a plot of land.
+A soil survey reflects the current condition of the soil.

-Do you have a business or are you planning to start one?
-And do you need an environmental permit (formerly known as an environmental license)?
-If so, you will often also need to have a soil investigation carried out.
+Do you own a business or are you planning to start one?
+And do you need an environmental permit (formerly known as an environmental license) for that?
+If so, you will often also need to have a soil survey conducted.

 Soil testing may also be necessary in the following cases:

-• You use building materials, soil, or dredged material (not for private individuals)
+- You use construction materials, soil, or dredged material (not for private individuals)

-If the soil is not suitable for building a house, for example, additional soil testing and sometimes soil remediation will be necessary.
-For more information, see the Soil Remediation product.
+If the soil is unsuitable for purposes such as building a home, additional soil testing and, in some cases, soil remediation will be necessary.
+For more information, see the Soil Remediation product page.

 How does it work?

-You cannot simply conduct research in soil that does not belong to you.
-You always need permission from the owner.
+You cannot simply conduct soil testing if the land does not belong to you.
+You must always obtain permission from the owner.
 If the land belongs to the municipality, you must ask the municipality for permission.

 What should I do?